mariovyord/mariovyord.github.io/src/content/blog/how-to-enable-prettier-for-astro.md

 If you have an [Astro](https://astro.build/) project and your Prettier extension in VS Code isn't formatting files on save, fear not.
 There are just a few lines of configuration needed.

-All you need do is to add the following to your `settings.json`:
+All you need do is to add the following to your `settings.json` in VS Code:

 ```js
   "prettier.documentSelectors": ["**/*.astro"],